Learn strategies for year-end gifts that can help reduce taxes come filing time.

 Giving back to enrich one’s community can be one of the most rewarding experiences for both the donor and recipient.
-According to Giving USA, Americans gave more than $427 billion to charities in 2019.* There has been a consistent increase in giving
+According to Giving USA, Americans gave more than $427 billion to charities in 2019.1 There has been a consistent increase

-over the past five years, so we hope this trend continues.
-While the act of philanthropy can yield heartwarming results, there are also lucrative benefits to giving as well, specifically when it comes to taxes.
-Although it is never a good idea to
+in giving over the past five years, so we hope this trend continues.
+While the act of philanthropy can yield heartwarming results, there also can be lucrative benefits to giving, specifically when it comes to taxes.
+Although it is never a good idea

-allow the “tax tail to wag the dog,” it is necessary to consider what benefits you are entitled to prior to making a gift to your favorite charity.
+to allow the “tax tail to wag the dog,” it is recommended to consider what benefits you are entitled to prior to making a gift to your favorite charity.
 In addition, it is important to speak with your advisors (financial, accounting, legal)

 about the timing of a gift so that you can optimize your gifts to meet your specific needs.